 4. Enable a Self-Service Patient Experience

-The information provided on a healthcare website may help patients determine whether they need care based on their symptoms, as the right online information may save patients from making unnecessary appointments or seeing the wrong provider.
-Empowering patient self-service lessens health workers’ time and work spent on scheduling and attending to low-value appointments.
-Open scheduling is another form of patient self-service.
-Valuing your healthcare staff’s time by offering patient-focused, less burdensome solutions empowers both healthcare workers and patients in their care.
+The information available on a healthcare website can assist patients in assessing whether they require care based on their symptoms.
+Access to accurate online information can prevent unnecessary appointments or visits to the wrong provider.
+Empowering patient self-service reduces the time and effort healthcare workers spend on scheduling and managing low-value appointments.
+Open scheduling serves as another form of patient self-service.
+Prioritizing healthcare staff’s time with patient-focused, streamlined solutions benefits both healthcare workers and patients.

-Studies have shown that the U.S. healthcare system provides a high number of low-value care, which is defined as medical services that have the potential for harm or high cost, and generally outweigh the benefits.
-Low-value care can be wasteful and often lead to overtesting, overdiagnosis, and overtreatment.
-It has a staggering estimated cost of more than $300 billion annually.
+Studies indicate that the U.S. healthcare system delivers a considerable amount of low-value care, defined as medical services with potential harm or high costs that often outweigh the benefits.
+This wasteful practice can result in overtesting, overdiagnosis, and overtreatment, contributing to an estimated annual cost exceeding $300 billion.

-Wasted resources, time, and the administrative work that come with unnecessary or low-value care appointments can be mitigated by providing educational resources about conditions and health management on your clinic or hospital’s website.
-Not only is it beneficial for a health organization’s site to provide valuable resources and the right information to online users because it is educational and helps improve their care journey, but it alsobuilds trust and authority in the organization.
-Websites can play a critical role in addressing and solving unmet healthcare needs.
+Mitigating wasted resources, time, and administrative work associated with unnecessary or low-value care appointments can be achieved by offering educational resources about conditions and health management on your clinic or hospital’s website.
+Providing valuable information not only enhances the educational aspect of users’ care journeys but also fosters trust and authority for the health organization.
+Websites play a critical role in addressing and resolving unmet healthcare needs.

 5. Embrace Mobile For All Audiences